Resources on family, local and naval historyLast updated: 20 December 2013 11:10 UK

 Postal research service for genealogy and local history

-There are two postal services available for people investigating their family or local history.
-History Centre staff can either check resources free of charge for up to half-an-hour, or will check for up to three hours for a fee, payable in advance.
+A postal research service is available for people investigating their family or local history.
+History Centre staff can check resources free of charge for up to half-an-hour, then check for up to three hours for a fee, payable in advance.

-We will ask you to sign a copyright declaration form before we can send you copies of any material in copyright.
+We may ask you to sign a copyright declaration form before we can send you copies of any material in our collections.

 Searches cost £12.50 per half-hour up to three hours maximum, including postage and a limited number of photocopies, if this is the best way to get the information to you.
 You can pay for the research by: